Keiko Bonk: Art

 Bonk's first career was as a painter and musician in New York.
 She sang in the bands "His Masters Voice," and "Cosmic Oven," in the 1980s.

 After returning to her home in Hawaii, Bonk continued to play original music and paint.
 Her first band was the Monkey Wrench Gang.
 She then formed a new band called "Kazan", and released a CD called "Save the World" in 2007.

 Keiko had a show of her paintings at the Honolulu Academy of Art in 2009.
 She then spent 15 years caring for her parents and other elderly family members.
 Her mother Fumie was the last, and passed died in 2019.
-Bonk is rumored to be working on a new album to be released in 2020, and to have a show of her paintings in NYC in 2022.

 Politics

 Bonk made her national political reputation as an elected official by becoming the first person in North America elected to a partisan level office as a member of the Green Party.
 She was one of the co-founders of the Green Party in Hawaii.
 She was elected to two terms on the Hawaii County Council from 1992 to 1996, and as chair of the council from 1995 to 1996.
 In 1996 and 2000 she ran for mayor.
 In 1996 she was narrowly defeated by the Democratic incumbent, Stephen K. Yamashiro.
 In 2000 she was defeated by Harry Kim, who ran as a Republican.
 Bonk worked building the Green Party, and spoke in support of Ralph Nader as the presidential nominee of the Green Party in 1996.

-After leaving office Bonk taught art at the University of Hawaiʻi at Hilo, until moving to Honolulu with her second husband Michael Christopher, when he returned to school to pursue a second doctoral degree.
+After leaving office Bonk taught art at the University of Hawaiʻi at Hilo.
+She moved to Honolulu with her second husband, Michael Christopher, when he returned to school to pursue a second doctoral degree.
 Christopher holds doctorates in sociology and clinical psychology, and has been her political partner even before they married in 1998.
+She met Christopher after he heard of her electoral success.
+She put him on the county payroll even as she began an affair with him.
+This led to cries of impropriety.
+Comments still abound that he is the power behind her.

 After moving to Honolulu, Bonk was chosen as Executive Director of the Japanese Cultural Center in Honolulu in 2003.
 She was fired in February 2005 by its board of directors citing "philosophical differences".

 Bonk went on to become the campaign coordinator of the Northwestern Hawaiian Islands Network.
 She promoted Congress' investigation into corruption in Western Pacific Fisheries Management Council, the government advisory council responsible for management of the pacific fishery.
 Bonk worked as the Executive Director of the Hawaii branch of the Marine Conservation Biology Institute (MCBI).

 In 2012 Keiko Bonk was nominated as the Green Party candidate for Hawaii House of Representatives, 20th district.
-The incumbent in that district, Democrat Calvin Say, was reelected.
+The incumbent in that district, Democrat Calvin Say was easily reelected.